Food sensitivities and intolerances are common problems that can be difficult to diagnose.

 However, keep in mind that symptoms can vary from person to person.

-The amount of salicylates that trigger a reaction can differ depending on the individual’s ability to break them down.
+The amount of salicylates that triggers a reaction can differ depending on the individual’s ability to break them down.

-Therefore, some people experience symptoms after being exposed to a small amount of these chemicals, while others can tolerate larger amounts before a reaction is triggered.
+Therefore, some people experience symptoms after being exposed to a small amount of these chemicals, while others can tolerate larger amounts before they have a reaction.

-Summary Salicylate sensitivity is linked to a variety of symptoms, including stuffy nose, asthma, diarrhea and hives.
+Salicylate sensitivity is linked to a variety of symptoms, including stuffy nose, asthma, diarrhea, and hives.
 It can be difficult to diagnose because its symptoms can vary from person to person.

 A number of foods contain salicylates.

-Fruits, vegetables and spices tend to contain the highest amounts, though they are found in other foods as well.
+Fruits, vegetables, and spices tend to contain the largest amounts, though salicylates are found in other foods as well.

-For example, dried fruits contain higher amounts than raw fruits due to the removal of water during processing.
+For example, dried fruits contain larger amounts than raw fruits as a result of the removal of water during processing.

 Foods highest in salicylates include (

-- Vegetables: Broccoli, cucumbers, okra, chicory, endive, radish, zucchini, watercress, alfalfa sprouts, eggplant, squash, sweet potato, spinach, artichokes and broad beans.
+- Vegetables: broccoli, cucumbers, okra, chicory, endive, radishes, zucchini, watercress, alfalfa sprouts, eggplant, squash, sweet potato, spinach, artichokes, and broad beans

 This list is not exhaustive, as there are many other food sources of these compounds.

-Aside from foods, they can be found in a number of non-food products including:
+Salicylates are also found in a number of non-food products, including:

-Furthermore, salicylates can be absorbed through the skin, so those with an intolerance should also be aware of the ingredients in lotions, cleansers and perfumes (
+Furthermore, salicylates can be absorbed through the skin, so those with an intolerance should be aware of the ingredients in lotions, cleansers, and perfumes (

-The most potent source is aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs), including ibuprofen (
+The most potent sources are aspirin and other nonsteroidal anti-inflammatory drugs, including ibuprofen (

-Summary Salicylates can be found in a number of foods and are also found in non-food products like toothpaste and medications.
+Salicylates are found in a number of foods, as well as in non-food products like toothpaste and medications.

+While salicylate intolerance to medications like aspirin has been established, there is a lack of research exploring salicylate intolerance to foods.
 Currently, there are no laboratory tests to diagnose it.
-However, certain tests may be given to rule out an allergy.
+However, certain tests may be used to rule out an allergy.

 The standard test for salicylate intolerance to medications is exposure or provocation, which involves administering a small amount of salicylic acid and monitoring for symptoms.

-In those with a known intolerance to aspirin and other medications that contain salicylates, avoidance of these medications is necessary.
+People who have a known intolerance to aspirin and other medications that contain salicylates should avoid these medications.

-However, a diagnosed sensitivity to aspirin and other medications high in salicylates doesn’t necessarily mean that avoidance of salicylate-rich foods is necessary.
+However, having a diagnosed sensitivity to aspirin and other medications high in salicylates doesn’t necessarily mean you need to avoid salicylate-rich foods.

-This is because medications like aspirin contain much higher amounts of them than foods, and an intolerance is usually dose-dependent.
+This is because medications such as aspirin contain much larger amounts of salicylates than foods do, and an intolerance is usually dose-dependent.

-However, people who are extremely sensitive to salicylates may benefit from restricting their intake of foods that contain them.
+Still, people who are extremely sensitive to salicylates may benefit from restricting their intake of foods that contain these compounds.

-If an intolerance is suspected, an elimination diet that excludes foods rich in salicylates is usually the treatment option of choice.
+If a healthcare professional suspects an intolerance, an elimination diet that excludes foods rich in salicylates is usually the treatment option of choice.

-There is no reason to avoid salicylates unless you suspect that you have an intolerance to them, or your doctor recommends doing so.
+There is no reason to avoid salicylates unless you suspect that you have an intolerance to them or a healthcare professional recommends that you do so.

 In fact, salicylates are anti-inflammatory.
-Foods high in them have been proven to reduce the risk of inflammatory diseases like colorectal cancer (
+Foods high in them have been proven to reduce the risk of inflammatory diseases such as colorectal cancer (

 However, people who experience symptoms after consuming salicylate-rich foods should consider avoiding them.

-Since an intolerance is usually dose-related and so many foods contain these compounds, restricting only the foods that contain the highest amounts is your best bet.
+Since an intolerance is usually dose-related and so many foods contain these compounds, restricting only the foods that contain the largest amounts is your best bet.

 In one study, 74 children who were put on a salicylate-restricted diet experienced nutritional deficiencies and food aversions (

-For this reason, a salicylate-restricted elimination diet should be monitored by a medical professional.
+For this reason, a salicylate-restricted elimination diet should be monitored by a healthcare professional.

-Summary Only those who are very sensitive to salicylates need to follow a salicylate-restricted diet.
-Foods rich in these compounds have many health benefits and should only be cut out of your diet if an intolerance is suspected.
+Only those who are very sensitive to salicylates need to follow a salicylate-restricted diet.
+Foods rich in these compounds have many health benefits and should not be cut out of your diet unless a healthcare professional suspects you have an intolerance.

 While most people can tolerate these compounds, some are extremely sensitive to them.

-Those with salicylate sensitivity may need to avoid foods, medications and products highest in salicylates.
+People who have a salicylate sensitivity may need to avoid the foods, medications, and other products that are highest in salicylates.

-There is much to be discovered about salicylate intolerance, and the long-term effects of a salicylate-restricted diet are unknown.
+More research on salicylate intolerance is necessary, and the long-term effects of a salicylate-restricted diet are unknown.

 Salicylates are found in countless foods and products, so complete avoidance is difficult.

-Due to its wide range of symptoms, salicylate intolerance is often difficult to diagnose and treatment options are limited at this time.
+Because it has a wide range of symptoms, salicylate intolerance is often difficult to diagnose, and treatment options are limited at this time.

-If you feel that you may be sensitive to salicylates, speak with your doctor to ensure proper diagnosis and treatment options.
+If you feel that you may be sensitive to salicylates, speak with a healthcare professional to ensure proper diagnosis and treatment.